cucumber/docs/content/implementations/ruby/ruby-on-rails.md

 ### Special tags

-There are two special [tags](/cucumber/tags) you can use to change how Cucumber runs your scenarios
+There are two special [tags](/cucumber/tags) you can use to change how Cucumber runs your scenarios:

 #### @no-txn